 Professor Charl de Villiers

-Charl is Professor of Accounting at the Graduate School of Management, The University of Auckland, New Zealand, where his research and teaching interests include Management Accounting, Sustainability Accounting, and Integrated Reporting.
+Charl is Professor of Accounting at The University of Auckland, New Zealand, where his research and teaching interests include Management Accounting, Sustainability Accounting, and Integrated Reporting.
 He is also an adjunct professor at the University of Cape Town, University of Pretoria, and University of the Western Cape, in South Africa; and Universiti Teknologi Mara, in Malaysia; as well as a research fellow at the Centre for Sustainability Management at Leuphana University Lüneburg, Germany.
 Charl is President (New Zealand) of AFAANZ (Accounting and Finance Association of Australia and New Zealand).

 Charl serves on the editorial board of 10 academic journals, including Accounting, Auditing & Accountability Journal; and Journal of Accounting and Public Policy.
 He is the editor in chief of Meditari Accountancy Research and an editor of Accounting & Finance.
-Charl plays an active role in promoting sustainability accounting and integrated reporting research in New Zealand and Australia, having established and serving as chair of the steering committee of the Sustainability Accounting Research Symposium.
+Charl plays an active role in promoting sustainability accounting and integrated reporting research in New Zealand and Australia, having established and serving as chair of the steering committee of the Sustainability Accounting Research Network and its annual Conference.
 He also furthers accounting research in general, by regularly presenting and publishing on the choice of research topic, what constitutes a contribution to the literature, theory, methodology, and the writing of academic research.

 Selected publications and creative works (Research Outputs)